DinoHub-SubT/dsta_deploy/docs/docker/azure-docker-uav.md

 **Create Docker Containers**

-Follow this step, **on the localhost**, not on the Azure remote VM.
+Follow these steps, **on the localhost**, not on the Azure remote VM.
 These steps will create the docker container on the Azure remote VM.

-        # create the UAV docker container
-        subt deployer azure.uav1.docker.shell
+        subt deployer azure.uav.uav1.core.docker.shell.start

 **Verify Docker Containers**